Restaurant Manager Salary

 Make sure guests have a pleasant experience

-Chefs may want to cover their ears or start humming right now, but customer service is just as important as the food.
+Chefs may want to cover their ears or start humming right now, but customer service is equally important as food quality.
 The key to creating customer loyalty is knowing how to deal with complaints effectively.

-It’s true; even the toniest restaurants field complaints on the daily.
+It’s true; even the fanciest restaurants field complaints daily.
 A steak may inevitably come out too rare, or a drink order may be forgotten.
 Top managers will always listen with an empathetic ear, remain calm, and work their magic to diffuse sticky situations.
 Word of mouth is king in the restaurant industry.

-General managers not only field complaints but check in with satisfied customers as well.
+General managers not only field complaints but also check in with satisfied customers.
 And they often spearhead marketing efforts to foster a following and attract new diners.

 Manage finances

-A restaurant cannot survive without healthy cash flow, and it’s up to the GM to handle the finances on the business side of things.
-While many “soft” skills are essential, the GM gets down to brass tacks when managing money.
+A restaurant cannot survive without healthy cash flow, and it’s up to restaurant general managers to handle the finances on the business side of things.
+While many “soft” skills are essential, the general manager gets down to brass tacks when managing money.

 Restaurant General Manager Job Description Sample